compgeolab/website/people/uieda.md

 widely-used software for processing and visualizing geophysical data.
 My main contributions were the development of [PyGMT](https://www.pygmt.org) and modernizing the team's development process (moving to GitHub, starting a Discourse forum, setting up continuous-integration, etc).

 Prior to Hawai'i, I worked for three years as Assistant Professor of Geophysics at the Universidade do Estado do Rio de Janeiro, Brazil.
+This provided invaluable teaching experience and allowed me to mature as an early career academic.